 The first thing to understand is that your law firm needs to think about its role in legal services and offerings.
 Understanding this is key, as it directly translates into how to think about your marketing and client acquisition strategy.

 Many areas of law are consumer-facing.
 Therefore, they advertise through consumer-facing channels and use marketing tactics resembling their audience.
 Corporate and business lawyers, therefore, need to think about their marketing in terms of B2B advertising and marketing.
-There’s always a lot at stake when it comes to any type of legal issue.
+There’s always a lot at stake when it comes to any form of legal issue.
 However, with business and corporate lawyers, like with many B2B companies, several things tend to ring true:

 - the invoice the client or customer receives is ultimately going to be sizeable